PrashantMohta/ModdingDocs/your-first-mod.md

 ## Installing the Mod Template

+> Tip: if your IDE supports it, using an [extension](ide-extensions.md) can simplify or eliminate many of the steps below!

 Strictly speaking, there is no need to use a template to create your mod. it will however take some common things that you will have to do every time you start a project and do them for you, which is nice.

 To install the template :